 Lastly, Oro offers a time-tested platform with an ecosystem of developers, worldwide technology partners, and solution integrators.
 This means the right solution to the most difficult B2B eCommerce challenges is never out of reach, as Oro partners are focused on achieving client success and ensuring the best ROI from their technologies.

 For the most part, digital transformation trends in manufacturing target customization and efficiency, agility and similar areas.
 However, any digital transformation strategy must never lose track of changing times.
 That’s why manufacturers should always remember that while digital transformation is inevitable, it should not be seen as a solution to any single area of manufacturing.
-Instead, it should be looked at as an ongoing process of getting and staying at the top of your market.
+Instead, creating a manufacturing digital transformation roadmap should be looked at as an ongoing process of getting and staying at the top of your market.

 Ready to take the first step?
 Explore the key players in today’s diverse B2B eCommerce software market and find out why IDC chose OroCommrece over giants like Oracle and Salesforce: